-The Diversity Committee of Boston College Graduate School of Social Work is dedicated to fostering a welcoming environment for all students, faculty, and staff.
+The Diversity Committee of Boston College School of Social Work is dedicated to fostering a welcoming environment for all students, faculty, and staff.
 Diversity awareness is a core value that prepares our students for effective and culturally-sensitive practices when working with diverse populations.
 Human needs, rights, issues, and solutions are intertwined with culture.

-To better prepare students to work with a diverse population, Boston College Graduate School of Social Work established a Latino Leadership Initiative within the MSW program.
+To better prepare students to work with a diverse population, Boston College School of Social Work established a Latino Leadership Initiative within the MSW program.
 The initiative bolsters students' cultural and linguistic competencies to work with Latino communities in the U.S. and abroad.
 Selected courses are taught in Spanish and aim to familiarize students with the realities of Latino life in the U.S. and other countries.